-Watch folders
+Watch Folders

+Watch folders monitor specific storage directories and automatically create corresponding database assets in Nebula as soon as new files are detected.
 This eliminates the need for manual asset creation and ensures that your media library is always up-to-date.

-Minimal configuration
+Minimal Configuration

 <service>